AtmegaBuzz/BLT-Proposal/README.md

 - ### API's for BLT Flutter

-	Currently most of the functionality is implemented on the web interface but mobile is the key device which increases the accessibility of the BLT project so implementing all the functionality which are on the BLT web to BLT flutter will increase the accessibility.

-    - **Pagination on all the list API's**.

     - **Documentation and Testing (**[Django's Unit Test](https://docs.python.org/3/library/unittest.html#module-unittest)**)**
       - Providing good documentation makes it easy for contributors, consumers and maintainers to understand the functionality and maintain the project in the long run.
+      - The API Documentation will be done in Swagger due to its simple UI and easy to understand API format.

-      - Creating tests is a key part in maintaining the project.
-It will help maintainers catch any bug's early before deploying the project to production.
+      - Creating tests for the API’s is a key part in maintaining the project.
+It will help maintainers catch any bug’s early before deploying the project and ensure that BLT Flutter doesn't go down due to API failure.

     - **API Rate Limiter:**
       - To protect our backend from abuse, integrating an API rate limiter is an essential part.
 This will help in limiting the API calls per user.
 Thus protecting the Backend from bot's and scripts trying to access BLT data.